 You can decrease your investment in the Fund by redeeming units at any time.
-The Responsible Entity endeavours to effect payment of withdrawals within 5 Business Days of receiving your withdrawal request, however, this timeframe is not guaranteed and there may be occasions when timeframes are significantly longer.
-Under the Fund's constitution, we have 21 days to satisfy a redemption request.
-We will not satisfy a withdrawal request if the Fund becomes Illiquid (as defined under the Corporations Act.
-In certain circumstances, such as if there is a freeze on withdrawals, the Responsible Entity may delay payment of your withdrawal proceeds.
+The Responsible Entity endeavours to effect payment of withdrawals within five Business Days of processing your withdrawal request, however, this timeframe is not guaranteed and there may be occasions when timeframes are significantly longer.
+Under the Fund's Constitution, we have 21 days to satisfy a redemption request.